MEAN-stack/Datepicker/README.md

 The control doesn't need to be fancy, just configurable, and simple to use.
 And I want to avoid any posible confusion over day/month.

+## HTML5
 HTML5 `<input>` element has a `type="date"` attribute.
 It is really nice to use in mobile Safari/Chrome on a handheld device, less usable on desktop Chrome, and not supported at all on IE or Firefox.

+## Angular UI Bootstrap

+Angular UI Bootstrap https://angular-ui.github.io/bootstrap/ has a datepicker which works ok, and also a timepicker.
+But the calendar-based datepicker has a completely different look and feel to the timepicker, and selecting dates several years in the past or future is a bit fiddly.